Why do we need yet another PostScript Interpreter?

 But what COM is is that formal set of concepts that provide the pathway to the Extensibility and configurability that I so strongly require in literally every software project that I do, and there have been a lot of them.

-What COM is not is inextricably tied to Windows or any OS for that matter, and this is, again, something that I feel is not appreciated by the masses.
+What COM is not is inextricably tied to Windows or any OS for that matter, and this is, again, something that I feel is not understood by the masses.

 On the surface, developers probably think that to use COM, you need CoInitialize, CoCreate, and other Windows API calls, as well as the "registration" facilities in Windows to manage, versioning, install locations, platforms, bitness, etc., etc. All of those things are great, but absolutely not required.